 You can also get a complete list of covered drugs by downloading the formulary you want to review:

-Express Scripts Medicare has more than 67,000 participating pharmacies in its network, including national chains, independent retail pharmacies in your neighborhood, and the Express Scripts Pharmacy.‡
+Express Scripts Medicare has a broad network of participating pharmacies, including national chains, local independent retail pharmacies in your neighborhood, and Express Scripts Pharmacy.‡

 See if your pharmacy is in our network and which Express Scripts Medicare plan may be right for you.

-When you activate your home delivery benefit through the Express Scripts Pharmacy‡, you could save money on the medications you take regularly.
+When you activate your home delivery benefit through Express Scripts Pharmacy,‡ you could save money on the medications you take regularly with preferred pricing.

-The Express Scripts Pharmacy offers the convenience of home delivery with free standard shipping§.
-Our registered pharmacists offer 24/7 support to help you with any questions you may have about your medications.
+Express Scripts Pharmacy offers the convenience of home delivery with free standard shipping and preferred copays.§ Our registered pharmacists offer 24/7 support by phone to help you with any questions you may have about your medications.